allebb/hooker/docs/CONFIGURATION-ITEMS.md

-Description: When set, the ``{{ user }}`` tag can be used in commands when you require to ``sudo -u (user)``, the user that the script runs under (eg. ``www-data``) must be configured for sudo rights in the ``/etc/sudoers`` file if you require to use this feature..
+Description: When set, the ``{{ user }}`` tag can be used in commands when you require to ``sudo -u (user)``, the user that the script runs under (eg. ``www-data``) must be configured for sudo rights in the ``/etc/sudoers`` file if you require to use this feature.

 Example: ``root``